arpytanshu/ML-models/keras-character_model/README.md

 == diversity: 1.25 ==
 generating with seed: " ther withdrawal symptom...now where are  " torainghach, wayciullqeectatrdtheptbad fryly hiw ind to havl bockotlonuuc,ouc, ansardino qolleswtll courell ghacl ro gas seperpenfsrr io  liugnvack angesp. heo areik hsttonm atow t wondintlate.cecatkeysiow oustrajek, ane ihthrsy bletof war priew drers ao fres aqreryoupincouno baeed, grat thionor astrotmnessiupeomeutha a s ata noud btosd peay, loivkesthim rhed eicrtshaatowurdigs, at, go efainin wel

-Epoch 4/30
-551936/552804 [============================>.] - ETA: 0s - loss: 1.9431==== Generating Text after Epoch: 3 ====
+552804/552804 [==============================] - 136s 245us/step - loss: 2.4919

+==== Generating Text after Epoch: 14 ====

 == diversity: 0.25 ==
-generating with seed: " her and slowly unzipped her dress. the h " ad have of the was to could the store and the said the sood to the gint of the said the for the said to she was the magh the had the store the ding of the mant of the store and some the sould and when the cant of the one and she dean and the said the said and stord and the some to the tore and the the said to the could of the but the some her sead the store the door and the door man and and store
+generating with seed: " care have a care you cant play withedged " and the start of the start of the senser the street stranger to the same of the start of the start of the startes of the start of the start for the strangers of the started in the start of the starts and she to be a lot and stranger to see the control of the ground of the start of the start of the starts of the part of the story of the street of the strong of the street stood and shouldered the m

 == diversity: 1.0 ==
-generating with seed: " her and slowly unzipped her dress. the h " ell, but he piasti, said ebailed pronged agon my.........mank. ellfles maghtowis.. eve warg which dhe mat, their fart diss ondrasm wiss the was shepery, abae ha lame stwindor mace ffor your acterrswet he tother waster they old hard and that hand henerfowe. the wond toor. whith and materade. i han weak was crintdd to bectore the dering for the kivedours.icridain filly vollagions offor the weares my
+generating with seed: " care have a care you cant play withedged " at the brossen. well looked too. im summas warnule, by thearth end desents arouads have took whellent any mortage could pack acread as i carebadled, and lahay overpollow. on well creak novembseat ofthe eapteater, when the noch hole permaged unfiloty stmen you seem a didnt farmeyous a lied of gave as people me in sun regus it was sirk of was told, leven a clase in ngire. some trotily are thaterego

 == diversity: 1.25 ==
-generating with seed: " her and slowly unzipped her dress. the h " oblt jones for digllacned was wasciats to encoplestrmpearvod, was nyow. thovise should to, i pefe oft youf yin, cot teorkiss ount metronet, man bomy to katself. woued to thrshirduve inglared btackes rangar prond.yonacy... halved with jush ccoperyos, shelvis tim i soprany, faching,. he weuk for a mer ofom one. . th. tabkechoug. chelcnoped, asfinghosh. whriingenklifove sacleredujisl of and resitumon
+generating with seed: " care have a care you cant play withedged " raler much,sial greate, the crabder ppocroply the tolgons is i doung the mile.or. entunisons his pinds. chaz wakes. down is in a minding corppenterith evaronf youte nop zim of shurmed whea dujusts belown.lyoat. jy from the complizit streem, every not into know facul, and chick,walksed,ful will with eotippiact or ncile me it basthweyevervalmit dvatquest of his skyfiled but and herrep, fasjesser its
+552804/552804 [==============================] - 134s 242us/step - loss: 1.6513

+==== Generating Text after Epoch: 29 ====

+== diversity: 0.25 ==
+generating with seed: " d the axe two men were journeying togeth " er for the door and the starion of the starter of the forther to the continual and the time the words of the start. the later was a country of the stared and the stares which had been the stares of the sun was so the stares of the starting of the start of the standing of the single of the started of the said. the town is a short to the stood and the word and the first have a bearthered and the way

+== diversity: 1.0 ==
+generating with seed: " d the axe two men were journeying togeth " er i a so keny other intatinged work. leave the fly but emembers which if a know im af a highaldragic not pistsly about do i aguise aad so, bat, but aithis that said strammend. as i ampriated his dear, i poptain marth boot of liraty cent off growd gown,rate, but true wenthomit.in his probiled it was would finctly spon about me sanuch diventers to a deconizlly, and we brong. i hosving the liretor i

+== diversity: 1.25 ==
+generating with seed: " d the axe two men were journeying togeth " igeli youp of i wats. deque undism side armsprciets of have hewopy builymany, rifler shope mainter. narlely, beind gozry emsteam. it veplal man.clasyings sure itsing on voi, anything, sick opssect of liebbaspovisoin impostant.wassonthorg.the holep our vans frignerstreensistsize, ring. .. rans you wound the flyous artonycheons, she foundarozed. dn too oar vuite briefuedly. are you tay to the by the
-552804/552804 [==============================] - 135s 244us/step - loss: 1.9431
+552804/552804 [==============================] - 134s 242us/step - loss: 1.5352